Example: [Collected on the Internet, 2003]

 The customer service rep prudently trying to gather helpful information to help diagnose the problem asked, "What deer"?

-The customer replied " There is a deer on top of one of the electric poles on Wilkes Rd about 1/2 mile west of Perimeter Rd".
+The customer replied " There is a deer on top of one of the electric poles on Wilkes Rd about

 The customer service rep tried desperately to pull herself together and not laugh in front of the customer and replied, "We will dispatch someone right away to investigate the power outage.
 Thank you for the call".